broekm006/Project_Aesir/PROCESS.md

 # day 8
 Finished reform from JSON to database.
 Data is now shown corretly through the listview interface and only stored 1 time instead of multiple times.
 Memory leak problems sovled by closing certain cursors after use.

+# day 9
+INTERSHIP STUFF

+# day 10
+Database did not work as initially thought about.
+So i remoddeld the entire database sturcture and changed the code accordingly.
+Now it hold room for the exercises, lists and exercises within the lists.

+# day 11
+Issue with listview (Presets) when data is clicked the list dissapears.
+Normal cursor swap does not work.
+Talked with Renske about a workaround.
+Now it recreates the data on onResume / onUpdate.